Axway/amplify-fusion-labs/cloud-integration/README.md

-# Amplify Integration - SaaS App Integration Lab
+# CRM Cloud Integration Lab

 In these labs, we will create an integration that will copy new Salesforce Contacts to Hubspot and MS Teams as shown below: